adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 Beyond ergonomics and battery life, learning how to use an iPad productively is preparation for the future.

 iPads are the future?!
-C'mon man
+Pshh, c'mon man
 -----

 Each generation of computers has been disrupted by a cheaper, less powerful, less "productive" class of devices.